NREL/SitingLab/notebooks/README.md

 - [Working with GeoTIFFs](reVX/01_geotiff_tutorial.ipynb): Introduction to the ``Geotiff`` handler, which provides a simple interface to load, extract, and write various information to and from GeoTIFF files.
 - [GeoTIFFs to reV HDF5 Files](reVX/02_layered_h5_tutorial.ipynb): Introduction to the ``LayeredH5`` handler, which provides a simple interface to create and write to an HDF5 file formatted for `reV` exclusion data.
-- [Extracting a Composite Exclusion Layer](reVX/03_composite_mask_tutorial.ipynb): Tutorial on combining multiple exclusion layers into one composite exclusion layer.
+- [Composite Exclusion Layer](reVX/03_composite_mask_tutorial.ipynb): Tutorial on combining multiple exclusion layers into one composite exclusion layer.
+- [Computing Setbacks Exclusions](reVX/04_setbacks_tutorial.ipynb): Tutorial on computing setback exclusions.

 ### reV